Eamonbaloun/PC-Beginners-Guide/README.md

 1. Building

 This step is not as hard as it seems I would only start building when you have all the parts.
-The main YouTuber I would recommend for building computers is[careyholzman](https://www.youtube.com/user/CareyHolzman).
+The hands down best YouTuber for building computers is [CareyHolzman](https://www.youtube.com/channel/UCmWNCO9wSjzOz1UV8jCvIHA) the videos he puts out are so good that I am surprised that they are free to watch so please if you can consider donating to him it helps him a lot and allows him to continue to produce these outstanding videos.
 He is the best at showing what goes where and explaining why he does things the way he does.
 Below are some of his build videos please watch at least one from start to finish on your own before you build the pc.
 Then watch the video again as a step by step guide when putting it together.

 - [Build](https://www.youtube.com/watch?v=FfbEcDff2Z0)
 - [Build](https://www.youtube.com/watch?v=Z-j9ILxpsCA)